The TFSA account is by far the most important account in your portfolio! Don’t ignore it and put it to work as soon as you can.

 How much you can contribute is based on your accumulated limit and how much you have contributed.
 Your TFSA contribution room is pretty easy to calculate – check out the amazing calculator below with mind-blowing math.

-Make a note of this: the TFSA account is the best way to start investing.
+Note this: the TFSA account is the best way to start investing.
 Students should start here and build a six-figure portfolio faster than they can imagine with a simple ETF model portfolio.

 2024 TFSA Contribution Limit